Forecasting Constraints on Cosmology and Modified Gravitational-wave Propagation by Combining Strongly Lensed Gravitational Waves and Galaxy Surveys: Simulation

 Since our method relies on the resolved images of lensed host galaxies, we need to filter out the lensed events whose EM counterparts are observable and resolvable in galaxy surveys.
-We target the LSST survey, which will cover redshift up to 3 and a sky area of 18000 ${\rm deg}^2$ \citep{2009arXiv0912.0201L,LSSTDarkEnergyScience:2012kar}, which is about $43\%$ of the sky, so we only keep the same portion of events out of all mock events.
-In addition, the resolvable angle for the LSST camera is 0.2 arcsecond \citep{LSST_overview}.
-For the rest of lensed events, we compute $\theta_E$ with equation (\ref{eq:theta_E_sis}) from $M_L$ and $D_L$, $D_S$, $D_{LS}$ converted from $z_L$ and $z_S$ with the fiducial $\Lambda$CDM model.
+We target the LSST survey, which will cover redshift up to 3 and a sky area of 18000 ${\rm deg}^2$ \cite{2009arXiv0912.0201L,LSSTDarkEnergyScience:2012kar}, which is about $43\%$ of the sky, so we only keep the same portion of events out of all mock events.
+In addition, the resolvable angle for the LSST camera is 0.2 arcsecond \cite{LSST_overview}.
+For the selected lensed events, we compute $\theta_E$ with equation (\ref{eq:theta_E_sis}) from $M_L$ and $D_L$, $D_S$, $D_{LS}$ converted from $z_L$ and $z_S$ with the fiducial $\Lambda$CDM model.
 Then we select resolvable lensed events with $\theta_\pm=(y\pm1)\theta_E>0.2''$.
+The observed time delay between images of each event is computed with lens model parameters using equation (\ref{eq:theta_E_sis}), (\ref{eq:time_delay}) and (\ref{eq:sis_time_delay}).

 We simulate 1000 realizations for LVK O5 and post-O5 observations.
-For the O5 run, we obtain at least one lensed events in 741 realizations.
-Considering events in the LSST's footprint, the average lensed event number is 0.55 over all 1000 realizations.
-However, we only obtain resolvable lensed events by LSST in 181 realizations after filtering, with an average of 0.20 resolvable events across all realizations.
-For the post-O5 run, we obtain resolvable lensed events in 912 realizations.
-Compared to an average of 7.8 total lensed events within LSST coverage, there are only 2.4 resolvable events across all realizations.
-For the ET+CE network, we obtain an average of 190.8 total lensed events, and 73.2 resolvable events in all of the 100 realizations.
-In our simulation, the fraction of resolvable lensed events by LSST is 31\%-38\%, which is consistent to the lensed event localization study by \cite{Wempe:2022zlk}.
+A realization means that we generate random mock lensed events based on optical depth of GW events in our mock catalogue given a different random seed, and collect all events with resolvable EM images in LSST's footprint.
+For the O5 run, we obtain at least one lensed events in 331 realizations.
+Considering events in the LSST's footprint, the average lensed event number is 0.40 over all 1000 realizations.
+However, we only obtain resolvable lensed events by LSST in 152 realizations after filtering, with an average of 0.17 resolvable events across all realizations.
+For the post-O5 run, we obtain resolvable lensed events in 895 realizations.
+Compared to an average of 5.4 total lensed events within LSST coverage, there are only 2.3 resolvable events across all realizations.
+For the ET+CE network, we obtain an average of 191.8 total lensed events, and 80.9 resolvable events in all of the 100 realizations.
+In our simulation, the fraction of resolvable lensed events by LSST is 24\%-43\%, which is consistent to the lensed event localization study by \cite{Wempe:2022zlk}.